WeiHerng1504/Checkers-Game/README.md

 If an illegal action is encountered in the input, the program will select and print one of six error messages.
 The program will terminate immediately after printing the error message.

 ## Computing and printing next action (stage 1)
 If the ‘A’ command follows the input actions, the program will compute and print the information about the next Action of the player with the turn.
 All of the Stage 0 output should be retained.
-To compute the next action, your program should implement the decision-making algorithm for the tree depth of three.
+To compute the next action, the program will implement the decision-making algorithm for the tree depth of three.
+If the next action does not exist and, thus, cannot be computed, the player loses.

 ### Decision-making algorithm
 First, the tree of all reachable board configurations starting from the current configuration (level 0) and of the requested depth is constructed; if the same board is reachable multiple times in the same tree, the corresponding tree node must be replicated.